cirms-org/scientific-exchange/2025-09-16-simulation-radiation-sterilization/report.md

 #### 3.2.3.
 Why it matters

-By targeting applications where simulation complements rather than replaces existing practices, the field can build an evidence base and gain regulatory comfort incrementally rather than demanding immediate wholesale change.
+By complementing rather than replacing existing practices, the field can build evidence incrementally of simulation’s accuracy and value relative to physical dosimetry.
+This gradual approach gains regulatory acceptance without requiring immediate wholesale change.

 ### 3.3.
 Theme 3: Building the Missing Infrastructure